luminus-framework/luminus/resources/md/guestbook.md

 * `Dockerfile` - used to facilitate Docker container deployments
 * `Procfile` - used to facilitate Heroku deployments
 * `README.md` - where documentation for the application is conventionally put
-* `dev-config.edn` - used for local development configuration that should not be checked into the code repository
+* `dev-config.edn` - used for local development configuration, make sure to commit only a version without sensitive information into the code repository
-* `test-config.edn` - used for test development configuration that should not be checked into the code repository
+* `test-config.edn` - used for test development configuration, make sure to commit only a version without sensitive information into the code repository
 * `.gitignore` - a list of assets, such as build generated files, to exclude from Git

 ### The Source Directory